 So far, so good.
 Next, go to your pubspec.yaml file in your project folder.
 Then add the following under dependencies:

 Click ‘Packages get’ on the top.
 Also, click on ‘Update Packages’.
 Great.
-Now we are almos ready to start code our little application.
+So, now we are almost ready to start coding our little application.

 Update your build.gradle files

 You also have to update two of your build.gradle files.
 The first you will find in /android/build.gradle and the second one is in /android/app/build.gradle.

 For the one located in /android/build.gradle, add the following to dependencies (please do not change the version of google-services.
 This can change, since Flutter is still in Beta.
 Check the official site, for the current version from time to time):

 And for the one located in /android/app/build.gradle please add this code snippet at the very end: